Energy Excursions

 Incorrect

-What is the difference in total water consumed between the current energy mix (Part B) and the proposed one that you calculated (Part D)?
+What is the difference in total water consumed between the 2021 energy mix (Tables A and B) and the proposed one that you calculated (Tables E and F) where the decrease in power generation by coal is completely offset by an increase in power generation from wind?

-The mix would be even less water intensive than before.
+The mix would be even more water intensive than the data show for 2021.

 Incorrect

-The amount of water used to power our grid would not change with a decrease in coal and increase in wind for electricity generation.
+The amount of water used to power our grid would not change significantly with a 10% decrease in coal matched by a 10% increase in wind for electricity generation.

 Incorrect